Department of VA Medical Center

 Department of VA Medical Center - Birmingham, AL

 Department Of Va Medical Center is an addiction treatment center located at 700 South 19th Street in the 35233 zip code in Birmingham, AL. It is operated by the U. S. Department of Veterans Affairs.
-Department Of Va Medical Center provides methadone for pain management, buprenorphine detox and buprenorphine maintenance.
-Some of the treatment approaches used by Department Of Va Medical Center include relapse prevention treatment, substance use counseling approach and brief intervention.
-Department Of Va Medical Center also specializes in detox services and offers residential benzodiazepines detoxification, inpatient heroin detox and inpatient alcohol detox.
-Department Of Va Medical Center provides outpatient heroin treatment, regular outpatient heroin treatment and outpatient heroin detox.
-It also provides residential heroin addiction treatment, halfway house and supervised heroin detox.
+Department Of Va Medical Center provides relapse prevention from naltrexone, suboxone prescription and buprenorphine maintenance.
+Some of the treatment approaches used by Department Of Va Medical Center include relapse prevention, substance use counseling approach and motivational interviewing.
+Department Of Va Medical Center also specializes in detox services and offers residential benzodiazepines detoxification, inpatient opioid detoxification and inpatient alcohol detox.
+Department Of Va Medical Center provides IOT, regular outpatient heroin treatment and outpatient methadone/buprenorphine/naltrexone treatment.
+It also provides residential treatment for heroin use, transitional housing and inpatient heroin detox.

 Address: 700 South 19th Street, Birmingham, AL 35233